eteq/astropysics/docs/install.rst

     python setup.py install

-If you plan on using the most up-to-date version of astropysics or if you wish to alter the source code (see the :doc:`develop`), a useful way to immediately see changes without having to re-install every time is to use the command::
+If you plan on using the most up-to-date version of astropysics or if you wish to alter the source code (see :doc:`develop`), a useful way to immediately see changes without having to re-install every time is to use the command::

     python setup.py develop